jon-jacky/Piety/editors/README.md

     >>> from dmacs import dm
     >>> dm()

+Or, you can start *dmacs* from the system command line by running the *dm* script:

+    python3 -im dm

-After you type *dm()*, the Python prompt does not appear because Python is busy executing the *dm* function.
+After you start *dmacs*, the Python prompt does not appear because Python is busy executing the *dm* function.
 Now you can type emacs control keys to edit.
 To exit *dm* and return to the Python prompt, type the control key *M-x* ("meta x", formed by holding down the ALT key while you type x).